-Following the company size discussion, there is another factor to consider: a percent of vendor’s business your project engagement will represent.
-A golden rule of 5% says: unless you hire more than 5% of the vendor’s scale, you will not receive enough dedication and attention.
-Thus, the right vendor size for the team of 8 developers lies in the range from 50 to 200 total employees.
+Following the company size discussion, there is another factor to consider: the percentage of the vendor’s business your project engagement will represent.
+A golden rule of 5% says: unless you hire more than 5% of the outsourcing vendor’s scale, you will not receive enough dedication and attention.
+Thus, the right vendor size for the team of 8 developers lies in the range of 50 to 200 total employees.

 Lesson 4.
-Check out the expertise in specific industries and technologies.
+Check out the expertise of the outsourcing vendor in specific industries and technologies.

-One of the core ideas of the outsourcing business model lies in the ability of a vendor to hire extra specialists anytime.
+One of the core ideas of the outsourcing business model lies in the ability of a vendor to hire extra specialists at any time.
 Of course, it is useful to have this option in case of an emergency.
-Strategically, however, an outsourcing partner should possess and prove solid experience in a certain domain and technology stack.
+Strategically, however, an outsourcing vendor should possess and prove solid experience in a certain domain and technology stack.
 Skillset verification is within the key criteria of selection.

-Company background, past projects, quick staffing should all be thoroughly checked and discussed.
-Similarly, if a vendor lacks experience in setting up efficient cross-team collaboration, it might be challenging for them to manage several distributed teams.
+Company background, past projects, and quick staffing should all be thoroughly checked and discussed.
+Similarly, if an outsourcing vendor lacks experience in setting up efficient cross-team collaboration, it might be challenging for them to manage several distributed teams.

-At devabit, we have developed deep expertise and knowledge around the following domains: web and mobile development, UI/UX design, 3D and AR/VR, QA and business process outsourcing (BPO).
+At devabit, we have developed deep expertise and knowledge in the following domains: web and mobile development, UI/UX design, 3D and AR/VR, QA, and business process outsourcing (BPO).

-On the other hand, wide and various specialization of an outsourcing partner lets their clients leverage their knowledge.
-Many projects, which begin with a limited technology stack, eventually require expertise in such innovative directions as Big Data, AR/VR or AI.
+On the other hand, the wide and various specialization of an outsourcing vendor lets their clients leverage their knowledge.
+Many projects, which begin with a limited technology stack, eventually require expertise in such innovative directions as Big Data, AR/VR, or AI.
 Therefore, general company maturity and diversity of experience should also be taken into account.

 Lesson 5.
-Narrow down a list of potential software development partners.
+Narrow down a list of potential software outsourcing vendors.

-In-depth analysis of company interests and project expectations usually outlines a general understanding of how potential outsourcing partner should look like.
-Thus, even rief scanning of the main parameters can result in shortlisting up to ten potential vendors.
+An in-depth analysis of company interests and project expectations usually outlines a general understanding of how a potential outsourcing partner should look like.
+Thus, even brief scanning of the main parameters can result in shortlisting up to ten potential outsourcing vendors.

 Lesson 6.
-Go back to basics and research the background.
+Go back to basics and research the background of an outsourcing vendor.

-The success of future partnership lies in mutual trust.
-Such basic information as who stands behind the development company and when it was founded can form a more consolidated view.
+The success of future partnerships lies in mutual trust.
+Such basic information as who stands behind the outsourcing vendor and when it was founded can form a more consolidated view.
 The values and experience of the founders and chief management team radiate the whole company and its employees.
 Besides, if the company is run by the same team for many years, it shows the level of commitment and loyalty.

 Lesson 7.
 Review previous clients.

 Popular review platforms like Clutch.co or GoodFirms post and manage real customer feedback about various vendors.
 Alternatively, Facebook and Google reviews may be of help as well.
-Obviously, vendors focus on positive reviews and actively avoid hearing from unsatisfied clients.
+Obviously, outsourcing vendors focus on positive reviews and actively avoid hearing from unsatisfied clients.
 Interestingly, psychologists report it is more useful to focus on average “3-star” reviews.
-Such feedbacks do not appear emotionally overwhelming and usually describe the situation objectively.
+Such feedback does not appear emotionally overwhelming and usually describes the situation objectively.

-Nothing talks better about how well a vendor treats the clients than these clients.
-Nowadays it is a common practice to request references from current and past clients.
+Nothing talks better about how well an outsourcing vendor treats the clients than these clients.
+Nowadays, it is a common practice to request references from current and past clients.
 Their personal feedback might reveal genuine insights about service quality and development processes.
 Besides, such references often include experience-based tips on initial collaboration set-up.